Origins of the UV/X-ray Relation in Arakelian 120: Additional reprocessing from an inner BLR/wind

 Fig.~\ref{fig:geom}c then implies that the wind will reprocess both the hard X-ray and the warm Comptonisation components.
 Section~\ref{sec:model2} has already shown the tension in the warm Comptonisation models for the soft X-ray excess, in that the observed soft X-ray flux shows much more fast variability than the observed UV flux.
 Models where the soft Compton varies only in normalisation clearly show too much fast variability (Fig.~\ref{fig:reprocessing_largevariablehard_flatsoft_flatdisc_LCs}).
 Even assuming that the warm Comptonisation changes in spectral index such that its contribution to the UV variability is only half as large as that in the soft X-rays shows moderate tension with the level of fast variability in the UV data (Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_LCs}).
 Here, since half of the UV lightcurve is assumed to be from reprocessing in a more extended region, then the UV variability of directly observed warm Comptonisation is diluted, so should give a better match to the data.

-We use the hot Compton plus pivoting warm Comptonisation lightcurve as our variable illumination.
-We assume that this is reprocessed in a large scale region, and describe this reprocessing by convolving the lightcurve through an impulse response function ($IRF$).
-We assume this $IRF$ has a Gaussian shape, but truncate this for lags below zero to maintain causality, and derive the parameters of the $IRF$ via the fitting procedure of MD20.
-The total UV lightcurve is the sum of this convolution with the simulated UVM2 lightcurve derived from the pivoting warm Comptonisation model (i.e. the model UV lightcurve in Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_LCs}).
+We use the hot Compton plus reduced variability warm Comptonisation lightcurve (\textbf{HX10+WC/2}) as our variable illumination.
+We assume that all of this is reprocessed in a large scale region, and give maximal freedom on this by convolving the lightcurve through an impulse response function ($IRF$).
+We assume this $IRF$ has a Gaussian shape, but truncate this for lags below zero to maintain causality.
+The UVM2 lightcurve is then modelled assuming that half of its emission coming from that $IRF$ convolution with the hard X-rays, and half from the simulated lightcurve of the pivoting warm Comptonisation model (i.e. the model UV lightcurve in Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_LCs}).
+The parameters describing the $IRF$ are then optimised by fitting this modelled UVM2 curve to the data.

-Figure~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR_wSX_input} shows the lightcurves (top), with the driving lightcurve in the upper panel in blue, with the lower panel showing the observed UVM2 lightcurve (blue) versus that predicted (red).
-The short term variability is mostly suppressed, but the predicted lightcurve does not match well to that observed, especially around MJD57000.
-This mismatch is also seen in the CCF between the hard X-ray and UVM2 bands, with the predicted UVM2 showing more lagged emission than the real data.
+Fig.~\ref{fig:reprocessing_largevariablehard_flatpivotingsoft_flatdisc_BLR_wSX_input} shows the results for the best fit $IRF$.
+The driving hard X-ray lightcurve (blue) is in the upper panel, while the next panel shows the predicted UVM2 lightcurve (red) versus that observed (blue).
+The short term variability is mostly suppressed, but the predicted lightcurve does not match well to that observed, especially around MJD57000; the overall rms error is quite high, at $0.11$.
+The next panel shows this mismatch more clearly in terms of the CCF between the hard X-ray and UVM2 bands, with the predicted UVM2 (red) showing more lagged emission than the real data (blue).
 This highlights an issue with using the large scale reprocessor as the source of smoothing for the UVM2 lightcurve.
 Reprocessing on the light travel time inherently gives a light curve which is lagged on timescales similar to the smoothing timescale.
 This predicted lag can clearly be seen in the predicted CCF (red), but is not actually present in the observed data (blue).
-The reconstructed $IRF$ (bottom) peaks at zero lag, but the mean lag is large.
+The best fit reconstructed $IRF$ (bottom) peaks at zero lag, but the mean lag is large in order to smooth the X-ray lightcurve to a level similar to that of the UVM2 data, but this imprints a lag which is not seen in the data.